A newly funded startup, Internal, says it wants to help companies better manage their internal consoles – TechCrunch

 All of these endeavors have another person in common, and that’s David Sacks, whose venture firm, Craft Ventures, has just led a $5 million round in Internal.
 Sacks also invested last year in Harbor; he was an early investor in Zenefits and took over during troubled times as its CEO for less than a year; he also founded Yammer, which sold to Microsoft for $1.2 billion in cash in 2012.

-All of the aforementioned have been focused, too, on making it easier for companies to get their work done, and Amano and Remeika have built the internal console at all three companies, which is how they arrived at their “aha” moment last year, says Amano.
+All of the aforementioned have been focused, too, on making it easier for companies to get their work done, and Amano and Remeika have built the internal console at all three companies.
+It’s how they arrived at their “aha” moment last year, says Amano.
 “So many companies build their consoles [which allow users advanced use of the computer system they’re attached to] in a half-hearted way; we realized there was an opportunity to build this as a service.”

-Adds Remeika, “Companies never dedicate enough engineers to [their internal consoles], so they’re often half broken and hard to use and they do a terrible job of limiting access to sensitive customer data.
-We eliminate the need to build these tools altogether, and takes just minutes to get set up.”
+“Companies never dedicate enough engineers to [their internal consoles], so they’re often half broken and hard to use and they do a terrible job of limiting access to sensitive customer data,” adds Remeika.
+“We eliminate the need to build these tools altogether, and it takes just minutes to get set up.”

 Starting today, companies can decide for themselves whether they think Internal can help their employees interact with their customer app data in a more secure and compliant way.
 The eight-person company has just made the product available for a free trial.